Alpaslan Öztürk: Kasımpaşa

 Öztürk spent the second half of the 2013–14 season on loan to Turkish Süper Lig club Kasımpaşa.
 He started one match, a goalless draw away to Kayserispor, and made nine substitute appearances.
 In July, he rejoined Kasımpaşa, again on loan, for the 2014–15 season; the agreement included an option to make the transfer permanent.
 He appeared in 23 Süper Lig matches that season, but the move was not made permanent.

 Eskişehirspor

 He joined another Süper Lig club, Eskişehirspor, on loan for the 2015–16 season; again, the deal included an option to purchase.
 After making 15 league appearances, he was dropped from the squad in early March 2016 and never played again.
 In an interview with a Turkish website, Öztürk said he was training on his own and, with the club in financial difficulties, the players were not receiving their wages regularly.
 He made it clear that he wanted to return to Standard, and even if Eskişehirspor took up their option, he had no interest in staying.

 Return to Standard

 Ahead of the 2016–17 season, Öztürk took part in pre-season training with Standard.

 Galatasaray

 He signed a three-year contract with Galatasaray in the 2021–22 season.

 Eyüpspor (loan)

 He signed a one-year lease agreement with Eyüpspor on 30 June 2022.

+Pendikspor

+On August 29, 2023, he signed with Süper Lig club Pendikspor.